Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 COMMITMENT TO TRAINING

 Continual professional development is so important.
-In 2016 I have had additional training in identifying and treating personality disorders and working with people with dissociation and trauma.
+In 2017 I have attended conferences on autism, forensic psychology and offending including sexual abuse.
+In 2016 I attended a conference covering a wide range of issues on child mental health and had additional training in identifying and treating personality disorders and working with people with dissociation and trauma.
 In 2015 undertook additional training in depression, rumination and suicide at two universities using the latest research based interventions.
 In 2012 I trained in the latest research based approach to successfully working to empower people living with eating disorders and in 2013 and 2014 I enhanced my clinical supervision skills for working with supervisees - counsellors and psychotherapists.
 In 2014 I also learned more about using music in therapy and added to my legal knowledge with training in expert witness work mentioned earlier and participated in a refresher course in hypnotherapy (I originally trained in Eriksonian Hypnotherapy with Neuro-Linguistic Programming in 1997).

 I am also an experienced trained PSYCHOSEXUAL therapist.
 My training and work has include: